Sports-Data-Analytics-Team/Endurance-Sport-Performance_Capstone-Project_2025/README.md

 Welcome to the **Endurance Sports Data Project** documentation!

-This project was developed by aisling Hooran, Katharina Kreß & Nono Weinzierl as part of the **Advanced Data Analytics Bootcamp** by neuefische Coding School in March 2025.
+This project was developed by **Aisling Hooran, Katharina Kreß & Nono Weinzierl** as part of the **Advanced Data Analytics Bootcamp** by neuefische Coding School in March 2025.
 The goal of this project is to leverage data analysis techniques to gain insights into endurance sports, with a primary focus on Triathlon.

 Team on LinkedIn:
 [Aisling Hooran](https://www.linkedin.com/in/aisling-h)